-- 1. Discipline/discharge type and reason(s) Complete statement of events leading to 2. discipline
+- 1. Discipline/discharge type and reason(s)

+- 2. Complete statement of events leading to discipline

-- Date and time (important to document) 3
+- 3. Date and time (important to document)

-- Supervisor's name 4.
+- 4. Supervisor's name

-- Name, address, phone and statement of 5. witness (if any)
+- 5. Name, address, phone and statement of witness (is any)

 - 6. Employee's record

-- Print or diagram of area (if applicable) 7.
+- 7. Print or diagram of area (if applicable)

-- All correspondence concerning grievance 8.
+- 8. All correspondence concerning

-- 9. Articles violated
+- grievance 9.
+Articles violated